Armenia travel guide

-The FCO can’t offer advice on the safety of individual airlines.
+The FCDO can’t offer advice on the safety of individual airlines.
 However, the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list doesn’t necessarily mean that it is unsafe.

-There are no peacekeeping forces separating the two sides.
-There are regular exchanges of sniper fire and some skirmishes.
-The border areas also contain mines and unexploded ordnance.
+Russian peacekeepers have been deployed to Nagorno-Karabakh, but tensions remain.
+The border areas between Armenia and Azerbaijan also contain mines and unexploded ordnance.
 Any foreigners venturing within 5km of these borders are liable to be stopped by the police or the military.

 Telephone and internet communications